Katong: Kampong Amber

 As Singapore continued to industrialise through the 1970s, Kampong Amber was among the kampongs destroyed to make room for economic developments: first four- to eight-storey residential buildings, then high-rise flats.
-The occupants were relocated to newly-built, government-subsidised flats.
+The occupants were relocated to newly built, government-subsidised flats.
 In a 2003 master plan, the land was parcelled out for further development.

 A few remnants of earlier Kampong Amber survived the process of industrialization.
 The iconic car porch of the Butterfly House, a beachfront bungalow built in 1912 by Regent A. J. Bidwell, was incorporated into a new 18-storey condo.
 Another surviving early Kampong Amber landmark is the Chinese Swimming Club, founded in 1909 and moved to a permanent site at Amber Road in 1921.
 Originally a Chinese response to the European-only Singapore Swimming-club founded by the British in 1994, the Chinese Swimming Club was sponsored by wealthy philanthropist Lee Choon Guan.
 The club went on to become a social gathering place, a training location for many world-class athletes, and a prominent local landmark that drew visits from figures including Prime Minister Lee Kuan Yew, President Wee Kim Wee, and President Tony Tan Keng Yam.
 Today, the club extends membership to non-Chinese residents.

+Katong Apartments was built in 1996 and located at Mangis Road in District 15.
+After World War II, East Coast Road became an active retail and entertainment hub in the 1950s and 1960s, with popular supermarket Tay Buan Guan, Red House Katong Bakery and food specialties such as Katong Laksa.

+In 2011, Joo Chiat was awarded National Heritage Board's inaugural Heritage Town Award and $100,000 as funding to develop heritage activities for the year.

+Transportation

+An electric tramway was built between the Joo Chiat-Changi Market and Tanjong Pagar, although it does not exist now.